zeenatarshad30/MoZee/seconddate.md

 - **Date:** 02/07/2023
 - **Location:** Aquatic Gallery, Science City, Ahmedabad

 It was our second date, and you picked me up right at noon.
-You had come all the way from Baroda, wearing that dark-bluish tee with the zipper and white collars—you looked incredibly handsome 🙈🫠😍, and my heart skipped a beat the moment I saw you ❤️‍🔥.
+You had come all the way from Baroda, wearing that black tee I gifted you on your birthday 🎂—you looked incredibly handsome 🙈🫠😍, and my heart skipped a beat the moment I saw you ❤️‍🔥.
 I couldn’t help but ask, "Where are we going?" and you, with that charming smile of yours, simply said, “It’s a surprise 🙈.”

 You took me to Science City, to the Aquatic Gallery, and I couldn’t believe it—you remembered how I once told you that watching fish brings a calmness to my soul.
 Knowing you planned the date around something so simple yet meaningful to me made my heart swell with joy 🙈💋.